zepinglee/citeproc-js/manual/citeproc-doc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``appendCitationCluster()`` command takes a single citation object as argument, and an optional flag to indicate whether a full list of bibliography items has already been registered in the processor with the ``updateItems()`` command.
-If the flag is true, the command should return an array containing exactly one two-element array, consisting of the current index position as the first element, and a string for insertion into the document as the second.
+The ``appendCitationCluster()`` command takes a single citation object as argument, and returns an array of two-element arrays, each consisting of the current index position as the first element, and a string for insertion into the document as the second.
 To wit:

 .. sourcecode:: js

-   citeproc.appendCitationCluster(mycitation,true);
+   citeproc.appendCitationCluster(mycitation);

    [
       [ 5, "(J. Doe 2000)" ]
    ]

-If the flag is false, invocations of the command may return multiple elements in the list, when the processor sense that the additional bibliography items added by the citation require changes to other citations to achieve disambiguation.
-In this case, a typical return value might look like this:
+The command may return
+multiple elements, when the processor detects that bibliography items added by the current citation trigger disambiguation of previously registered cites:

 .. sourcecode:: js